grafana/grafana/docs/sources/developers/http_api/reporting.md

 `GET /api/reports/settings`

-Returns reports branding settings.
-They are global and used across all the reports.
+Returns reports branding settings that are global and used across all the reports.

 #### Required permissions